Free Speech and Expressive Activities Policy

 V: Guidelines for Outside Speakers:

-- Reservation Request forms regarding events with outside speakers must be submitted to the Center for Student Involvement by an authorized officer or representative of the department or organization sponsoring the speaker, in accordance with the following timeframes:
+- Reservation Request forms regarding events with outside speakers must be submitted to Student Engagement by an authorized officer or representative of the department or organization sponsoring the speaker, in accordance with the following timeframes:

 - Where the event will be open only to members of the sponsoring organization, the Reservation Request form must be submitted at least one (1) week in advance of the event.